umich-arc/postgres-ssl/README.md

 The auto-generated client certs are accessible within the container and also get piped to STDOUT during initialization.

+Once started: psql "port=5432 host=192.168.0.10 user=postgres sslcert=./postgresql.crt sslkey=./postgresql.key sslrootcert=./root.crt sslmode=verify-ca"

 #### Why:

 We are provisioning many short lived data services that require secure-by-default settings such as requiring client certificates to establish a connection.

 #### To Do: